 Did you say “yes” to any of the questions above?
-These microaggressions, in my opinion, provide obstacles to the progress of early career scientists and are a symptom of the gender gap apparent in STEM participation statistics.
+These microaggressions, in my opinion, provide obstacles to the progress of early-career scientists and are a symptom of the gender gap apparent in STEM participation statistics.
 I invite you to come up with your own questions to continue the thought exercise based on your own experiences or what you have heard has happened to others.
 Of course, our views might differ.
 My conclusion from this exercise was that the gender gap is real, and we have a problem!
 No wonder the #MeToo and #TimesUp movements are so popular.
 I am also concerned with the fact that trends fade away and the context is forgotten.
 We cannot forget the historical context of women’s rights, as words alone are meaningless without context.

 When I was writing this essay, I was also reading a biography about my favorite Puerto Rican poet, Julia de Burgos (Pérez Rosario, 2014), and I was struck by the similarities between her story and the issues related to women in their respective careers.
-The author mentioned that because Burgos was a woman she was not allowed to be a part of a group of influential poets in the 1930s called the “treintistas.”
+The author mentioned that because Julia de Burgos was a woman, she was not allowed to be a part of a group of influential poets in the 1930s called the “treintistas.”
 Are we stuck in the 1930s?
-While civil rights laws have been enacted to help reduce and penalize overt forms of discrimination, passive-aggressive and other subversive methods of discrimination persist.
+While civil rights laws have been enacted to help reduce and penalize overt forms of discrimination, passive-aggressive and other subversive discrimination methods persist.
 At the end of my process, I realized that we are all responsible for preventing these aggressions in our daily lives and that ignoring them makes us complicit.
 We might fail at times, but those who are righteous acknowledge their errors towards those they have negatively impacted.
 Acting as though nothing happened is not an option.
 Thousands of people screaming at once are much louder than just one person screaming.
 If you have experienced anything similar to what I have described or have witnessed any of the above, I invite you to continue reading this essay.
-From now on I am going to shy away from anecdotes and move towards proposing solutions, which still need further detail as the hindrances to change are many.
+From now on, I will shy away from anecdotes and move towards proposing solutions, which still need further detail as the hindrances to change are many.